Euroferry Olympia

-The Euroferry Olympia is a Hansa-class ferry operated by the Italian Grimaldi Lines, in service since 1995.
+Euroferry Olympia was a Hansa-class ferry operated by the Italian Grimaldi Lines, in service from 1995 until 2022.
 The ship operated as Transeuropa in the Baltic Sea by the Finnish shipping company Finnlines until November 2013.
-The new owner Grimaldi operated the ship in the Mediterranean.
-On February 18, 2022, a major fire broke out on the ship when it was north of Corfu.
+The new owner Grimaldi operated the ship in the Mediterranean Sea.
+On 18 February 2022, a major fire broke out on the ship when she was north of Corfu.
+The vessel was scrapped in 2023.